GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 Cybersecurity graduate with hands-on SOC simulation experience in log analysis, intrusion detection, vulnerability assessment, and network defense using Wazuh, Wireshark, and Nessus.

-Experienced in designing and operating virtual security environments that replicate enterprise SOC workflows, including monitoring, alert triage, and incident investigation.
+Experienced in building and operating virtual security environments that replicate enterprise SOC workflows, including monitoring, alert triage, endpoint monitoring, and incident investigation.

 Seeking entry-level SOC Analyst, Security Analyst, or IT Security roles focused on detection, response, and infrastructure security.